 NDI observed parliamentary elections in Bangladesh in 1991, 1996, 2001 and 2008, as well as by-elections and local polls.
 Ahead of the 2014 parliamentary elections, NDI provided Bangladeshi citizen observers with intensive training on the Declaration of Global Principles for Nonpartisan Election Observation and Monitoring by Citizen Organizations (DoGP) to prepare them to effectively monitor and report on the elections.
 Domestic observers in Bangladesh play an important role in bolstering the integrity of the electoral process.
-These local organizations have a long history of monitoring elections, but established groups have not gained full acceptance by the political parties and the Bangladesh Election Commission (BEC), both of which have often challenged such organizations’ neutrality.
+These local organizations have a long history of monitoring elections, but established groups have not gained full acceptance by the political parties and the Election Commission of Bangladesh (ECB), both of which have often challenged such organizations’ neutrality.
 The DoGP sets forth the rationale for citizens to monitor and promote the integrity of elections, and defines activities and obligations concerning impartiality, independence, accuracy, transparency, non-discrimination, respect for the rule of law and cooperation with other observers.
 Adherence to the DoGP can enhance the credibility of citizen observers as independent and impartial monitors of the electoral process.

-Ahead of 2013-2014 parliamentary elections, NDI trained citizen election monitors to observe all phases of the local upazila parishad elections.
-Throughout the program, NDI integrated the interests of often marginalized groups such as youth, women, and religious and ethnic minorities, encouraging their participation as leaders, coordinators and volunteers in election observation activities.
+Immediately following the 2014 parliamentary elections, NDI trained citizen election monitors to observe all phases of the local upazila parishad elections.
+Throughout the program, NDI integrated the interests of youth, women and religious and ethnic minorities in election observation activities, encouraging their participation as leaders, coordinators and volunteers.
 When combined, these populations form a majority of voters in Bangladesh, but they are also particularly vulnerable to intimidation and violence during elections.
-In the post-election period, the Institute is working with civil society organizations to conduct evidence-based analysis of observer data, strengthen their organizational management and communication skills, and develop and track recommendations to sustain momentum for electoral reform, stability and transparency.
+In the post-election period, the Institute is working with civil society organizations to conduct evidence-based analysis of observer data, strengthen their organizational management and communication skills, and develop recommendations to sustain momentum for electoral reform, stability and transparency.

-With grants from the National Endowment for Democracy (NED), the Institute helped opposition parties engage in the parliamentary process by teaching new techniques for interaction and collaboration.
+From 2009-2012, the Institute helped opposition parties engage in the parliamentary process by teaching new techniques for interaction and collaboration.
 NDI hosted roundtable meetings with civil society leaders, the AL and the BNP to discuss challenges and ways to improve cross-party cooperation in a divided parliament.
-NDI convened the members and staff of the Parliamentary Committee on Law, Justice and Parliamentary Affairs to conduct a simulated committee hearing.
+NDI brought together the Parliamentary Committee on Law, Justice and Parliamentary Affairs – including MPs and staff – to conduct a simulated committee hearing.
 The simulation, chaired by a former MP from the UK, promoted best practices for parliamentary oversight of the executive branch.
 NDI also facilitated policy forums, issue briefs and video learning modules for a group of young MPs, helping them to build an archive of parliamentary best-practice reference materials.
-This core group of reform-minded members of MPs is paving the way for a new model in cross-party cooperation on issues such as climate change.
+This core group of reform-minded young MPs paved the way for a new model in cross-party cooperation on issues such as climate change.

-NDI's programs in Bangladesh have been funded by the NED, United States Agency for International Development (USAID), the Australian Agency for International Development (AUSAID), the United Kingdom's Department for International Development (DFID) and the Swedish International Development Cooperation Agency (SIDA).
+NDI's programs in Bangladesh have been funded by the National Endowment for Democracy (NED), United States Agency for International Development (USAID), the Australian Agency for International Development (AUSAID), the United Kingdom's Department for International Development (DFID) and the Swedish International Development Cooperation Agency (SIDA).

 For more information about these programs, use our contact form or contact: